subethaedit/SubEthaEdit/ReadMe.md

 Please read [contributing](Contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.

+For general guidance on what is should/ and isn't shouldn't be SubEthaEdit, please refere to the [application definintion document](ApplicationDefinition.md).

 ## Active contributors

 * Dominik [@monkeydom](https://mastodon.technology/@monkeydom) Wagner - [GitHub](https://github.com/monkeydom) [Mastodon](https://mastodon.technology/@monkeydom) [Twitter](https://twitter.com/monkeydom) [Blog](https://coding.monkeydom.de/)